What is SJIA?

 What is the difference between a localized and a systemic symptom?

-Instead of localized symptoms, such as pain in certain joints, systemic symptoms can affect the body as a whole.
+As opposed to localized symptoms, such as pain in certain joints, systemic symptoms can affect the body as a whole.
 For example, a systemic symptom of SJIA is fever.

 What will happen to my child with SJIA?